jprknight/blog/_pages/LabWork.md

 KeepAlived creating a VIP for DNS, setup for round robin.

 There's no 'high availability' here since I am running both VMs on the same host.
 I just wanted to play with creating a Virtual IP Address (VIP) and failover.

+### TestingSandbox

+A test box to break and throw away if things go really sideways with it.
+No actual services I plan to use live here.